apache/hudi/docs/_docs/2_3_querying_data.md

 ## Presto

 Presto is a popular query engine, providing interactive query performance.
-Presto currently supports only read optimized querying on Hudi tables.
+Presto currently supports only read optimized queries on Hudi tables.
 This requires the `hudi-presto-bundle` jar to be placed into `<presto_install>/plugin/hive-hadoop2/`, across the installation.